kimmykokonut/inventory-tracker-redux/README.md

 * App functional but room for improvement
 * I would like to have a message print if inventory gets to zero or disable the Buy pint button
 * It would be nice to make the header functional once I attain those skills
-* I would like the Edit form to maintain prevState if a field is left blank, currently a blank input won't hold onto previous information because a whole new item is being created, not just mutating the orginal item

 ## License
 MIT License.
 See license.md for further information